 These days more than ever companies large and small need to remain vigilant in the face of the ever growing, ever changing face of internet security threats.
 Effective computer maintenance has never been more important.
 There was a time when simply having a reliable antivirus (AV) program on your computer was enough.
 Nowadays the bad guys are smarter, their tools are better, and the attack surface (amount of ways they can reach you) is greater than ever.

 What I hope to achieve with this series is to give you a sense of what threats are out there, without fear mongering and hysteria.
-As they say in the movies, just the facts, ma’am (or sir).
+As they say in the movies you watch with the netflix vpn, just the facts, ma’am (or sir).

 At the time the operating systems (usually Windows XP) and more specifically Internet Explorer 6 or 7 lacked the inherent ability to defend against such attacks, so the hackers and script kiddies were having a field day.
 Since the release of Windows 7, 8 and now 10, and the proliferation of better browsers such as Google Chrome, Firefox, and IE 10 and 11, these types of relatively benign attacks are largely a thing of the past.